rahul-scad/py_chat/README.md

 ## Getting Started
+This is web ui  with django web framework.
 To get started with this project, you'll need to clone the repository and set up a virtual environment.
 This will allow you to install the required dependencies without affecting your system-wide Python installation.

 ### Prequisites